 Use the A-Maze-N Smoker for Big Green Egg

-Take the A-Maze-N pellet smoker and fill with Applewood pellets.
+Take the A-Maze-N pellet smoker and fill it with Applewood pellets.
 Place the A-Maze-N smoker in the middle of the (upside down) plate setter.
 Grab your torch, light it, and place it at the end of the A-Maze-N smoker.
+A cold smoke maze is a wonderful tool that provides consistent smoke at low temperatures.

 |Setting the smoker up with pellets:||Using the torch to light the pellets:|